Commercial Property Insurance Overview

 - Any applicable endorsements

 The Commercial Property Declarations: This is a required component that provides basic information about the policyholder and the insurance provided.
-In contains the following information that specifically pertains to property insurance:
+It contains the following information that specifically pertains to the property insured:

 - A description of the property insured